โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Kukudu Airport (KUE), identified by its ICAO code AGKU, is a small domestic airfield situated on the northern side of Kolombangara Island in the Western Province of the Solomon Islands.
 Primarily serving the local community and the Kukudu Adventist College, the airport acts as a vital regional link for education, commerce, and medical transit.
-The facility features a single unpaved runway (13/31) approximately 32 feet above mean sea level, typically composed of a mixture of crushed coral and grass, which requires careful maintenance during the region's heavy rainy seasons.
+The airfield operates a single unpaved runway (13/31) approximately 32 feet above mean sea level, typically composed of a mixture of crushed coral and grass, which requires careful maintenance during the region's heavy rainy seasons.
 The terminal at Kukudu is an extremely basic, open-air passenger shelter that reflects its status as a rural provincial airfield.
 There are no modern terminal facilities such as automated check-in counters, air-conditioned lounges, or digital flight information displays; instead, flight procedures are handled manually by regional airline staff.
 Travelers are encouraged to be self-sufficient, as the airfield lacks commercial shops, restaurants, or restrooms, and amenities are limited to essential waiting space for passengers boarding small turboprop aircraft like the Solomon Airlines Twin Otter.
 While there is an ongoing nationwide aviation upgrade program in the Solomon Islands (SIRAP), Kukudu remains a secondary airfield with a focus on basic safety maintenance and upkeep rather than large-scale terminal expansion.
 Most travelers to the region often utilize the upgraded hubs at Munda or Gizo (Nusatupe) for more frequent connections and complete the remaining leg of their journey to Kolombangara via a motorized boat transfer.
 Ground transportation on the island is informal, and visitors are typically met by pre-arranged transport from the college or local communities, as there are no conventional taxi or bus services operating at the airfield.

 ๐Ÿ”„ Connection Tips